zalishmahmud/photofeed/README.md

 <h4> Web Tech Hackathon by IEEE BracU Student Branch Chapter Society </h4>

 # <h2> About Us </h2>
-PhotoFeed is your onestop platform to get express yourself to the world!
-Intiated as a social news and photo sharing portal and inspired by the prominents social media feeds - PhotoFeed allows you to share your thoughts anywhere, anytime!
+PhotoFeed is your one stop platform to get express yourself to the world!
+Initiated as a social news and photo sharing portal and inspired by the prominent social media feeds - PhotoFeed allows you to share your thoughts anywhere, anytime!
 Want to make your words come to life?
 We have got you covered!
-The best part is you can capture your favourite moment and share it away for the world to see!
+The best part is you can capture your favorite moment and share it away for the world to see!
 The platform has been curated to make the experience a bit more enjoyable for your connections.
-Anyone can upvote their favourite posts and have their fair share of appreciation!
+Anyone can upvote their favorite posts and have their fair share of appreciation!

 > Prominent Features (Current Status):
 1) Distinctive User Login